 R. Walcott: commented that it is important to make sure mineralogists play a bigger role in GeoCASe.
 J. Eder replied yes we are happy for mineralogists to be involved and provide advice.

-F. Glöckler asked: How should this board be constituted to ensure that the different domains (e.g. Palaeontology, Mineralogy, Petrology, Meteorites, etc.) and techinical views are well represented.
+F. Glöckler asked: How should this board be constituted to ensure that the different domains (e.g. Palaeontology, Mineralogy, Petrology, Meteorites, etc.) and technical views are well represented.
 We have already previously (2017) made a plan for different working groups which included technical and non technical roles - how is this current proposal different?

 J. Eder/A. Kroh: commented that the proposal of a consortium would work on a different level from the working groups (i.e. the consortium/core team would only involve a small number of members for decision making).
 The working groups are open for the ESG to be involved depending on their expertise.